 King’s projects a minimum 65% for admission for students transferring from another Canadian University.
 A maximum of ten transfer credit may be granted.
 Individual courses must have a minimum achievement of 60% to be considered for transfer credit.

-Great Works of Philosophy, Questions of the Day, The Great Human Questions We All Ask, Ethics and Society, Bioethics, Business Ethics, Philosophy of Law, Aristotelian Logic, Philosophy of the Person, Moral Problems and Issues, Existentialism
+Questions of the Day, The Great Human Questions We All Ask, Ethics and Society, Bioethics, Business Ethics, Philosophy of Law, Aristotelian Logic, Philosophy of the Person, Moral Problems and Issues, Existentialism

 Besides a richer and more meaningful life, philosophy is considered an excellent training for law, politics, business, medicine, science and computer science: it requires sound critical reasoning skills as well as good analytical training in order to understand and formulate arguments.
 Philosophy helps develop and sharpen the skills necessary for entering many professional faculties as well as developing professional careers.
 In fact, in recent studies, the most successful business and societal leaders all have training in Philosophy.
 Do your own research: Google “value of a philosophy degree” and see how highly valued it is a foundation for just about anything you want to do.